Thoughtscript/python_django_2024/README.md

 }
 ```

-I think a lot of folks encounter timing issues especially when dealing with Dockerized Containers:
+A lot of folks encounter timing issues especially when dealing with Dockerized Containers:

 ```bash
 #!/usr/bin/env bash